andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 neighbor multiplicity rules and get something a little cleaner.

-I struggled with for a while without making too much headway...but on the morning of Friday, December 18th, arguably one of the biggest revelations of the entire journey was dropped by Michal Marsalek on u/cetttbycettt's reddit thread.
+I struggled with for a while without making too much headway...but on the morning of Friday, December 18th, arguably the biggest revelation of the entire journey was dropped by Michal Marsalek on u/cetttbycettt's reddit thread.
 It was a big deal, because not only did it allow us to generalize our symmetries to higher dimensions, but it also *proved* a specific degeneracy that allowed 10D simulation to be definitely 100% *solvable*.

 ### Permutation Symmetry